dofy/youtube-caption-extractor/README.md

 - `videoID` (string) - The YouTube video ID
 - `lang` (string) - Optional, the language code for the subtitles (e.g., 'en', 'fr', 'de').
 Default is 'en' (English)
+- `proxyUrl` (string) - Optional, the URL of the proxy server to use for making requests.
+Default is `undefined`

 Returns a promise that resolves to an array of subtitle objects with the following properties: